trampgeek/moodle-qtype_coderunner/Readme.md

         return 0;
     }

-The Twig template engine has control structures, which are wrapped in `{%` and `%}`.
+The Twig template language control structures are wrapped in `{%` and `%}`.
 If a C-function question had two three test cases, the above template might expand to something like the following: